matthansen0/is4990-azure-iac/README.md

 # IS4990 Azure Infrastructure as Code Repository
-This repository contains notes and links about Infrastructure as Code for Azure.
+This repository contains notes and links about Azure Infrastructure as Code for Professor Hansen's IS4990 Class, Cloud Computing Technologies.

 ## Overview